4 9 - 13Shares

 The taxi stands are on the left-hand side as you come out of the customs area at the airport.

-The only drawback to the taxistand option is there is usually a wait for the taxi and they tend to have a surcharge if you pay with a credit card instead of cash.
-We strongly recommend against changing any significant amount of money at the airport, as they provide the official rate instead of the so called ‘Blue Dolar’, or black market currency rate.
+The big drawback to the airport taxi stand option is there is usually a wait for the taxi and they tend to have a surcharge if you pay with a credit card instead of cash (plus you get the official exchange rate of course).

 Do you Tip Taxi Drivers in Buenos Aires?